 Completer impact in contributing to student-learning growth:

-VWU partners with the Virginia Education Assessment Collaborative to survey employers about their perceptions of how ready our completers’ are to impact student learning 1-3 years after graduation.
-On average, employers rated our completer’ between 4 = Mostly Ready and 5 = Fully Ready, on a 5-point Likert-type scale.
+VWU partners with the Virginia Education Assessment Collaborative (VEAC) to survey employers about their perceptions of the readiness of our completers to impact student learning 1-4 years after graduation.
+On average, employers rated most of our completers as Fully Ready (rating of 5) and Mostly Ready (rating of 4) on a 5-point Likert-type scale.

 Completer effectiveness in applying professional knowledge, skills, and dispositions: